openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/student_event_types.rst

      - The course enrollment mode associated with this certificate.
    * - ``generation_mode``
      - string
-     - Indicates whether this certificate was generated for all learners in a course by a batch command, or whether a learner generated her own certificate.
+     - Indicates whether this certificate was generated automatically for a learner in a course or whether a learner generated their own certificate.
 Possible values are "batch" and "self".
    * - ``user_id``
      - number